Robin Blaze

 Robin Blaze (born 11 January 1971) is a British countertenor.

 Early life

 He was born in Manchester, England.
-The son of Peter Blaze, a professional golfer, and Christine, Blaze and his brother Mark grew up in Shadwell, near Leeds, and was educated at Leeds Grammar School, Uppingham School, and Magdalen College, Oxford.
-At Uppingham, Blaze was taught by the celebrated countertenor John Whitworth.
+He is the son of Peter Blaze, who is a professional golfer, by the same's wife Christine.
+Blaze and his brother Mark grew up in Shadwell, near Leeds, and he was educated at Leeds Grammar School, Uppingham School, and Magdalen College, Oxford.
+At Uppingham School Blaze was taught by the celebrated countertenor John Whitworth.

 Having made his first solo recordings as a treble with Stephen Lomas, Blaze was both a chorister and an academical clerk at Magdalen College, where he recorded with the Dufay Consort.
-After graduating, he won a scholarship for postgraduate studies at the Royal College of Music, where he continued to study with Michael Chance and Ashley Stafford.
-After completing his education, he took a position as professor of Vocal Studies at the Royal College.
+After graduating, he won a scholarship for postgraduate studies at the Royal College of Music, where he studied with Michael Chance and Ashley Stafford.
+After completing his education, he became professor of Vocal Studies at the Royal College of Music.
 He has also studied flute, piano, and organ.